 Bereavement Gift Basket Ideas.
 Not sure what gift to give?
 Words are not the only way to convey your condolences.
 I have the perfect way to express your sympathy.
 Homemade sympathy gift basket ideas.

-It’s hard to say the right thing at the right time, but words of sympathy are not the only way to convey your condolences.
+It’s not always easy to say the right thing at the right time, but words of sympathy are not the only way to convey your condolences.

-Making your own condolence gift basket and adding a sympathy card or gift tag with a beautiful poem or verse inside shows the grieving family you are thinking of them at this sad time in their life.
+Making your own condolence gift basket and adding a sympathy card or gift tag with a verse or even a beautiful poem inside shows the grieving family you are thinking of them at this sad time in their life.

-I have lots of ideas below on what to put inside a bereavement gift basket.
+I have lots of ideas below on what to put inside your bereavement gift basket.